alan-ai/alan-sdk-reactnative/README.md

 That's it!
 Now you are ready to interact with Alan!

-## Documentation

-The full API documentation available [here](https://alan.app/docs/intro.html).

-[Learn more](https://alan.app/docs/build-test/script-concepts.html) about Voice Script Concepts

 ## Have questions?

 If you have any questions or if something is missing in the documentation, please [contact us](mailto:support@alan.app), or tweet us [@alanvoiceai](https://twitter.com/alanvoiceai).
-We love hearing from you!).
+We love hearing from you!)